nrwl/cra-to-nx/README.md

 # CRA - to - Nx

-This package will help you turn your React app into an [Nx workspace](https://nx.dev/).
+This package will turn your React app into an [Nx workspace](https://nx.dev/).
 To use this package, your React app must have been generated and kept the structure of [Create-React-App](https://reactjs.org/docs/create-a-new-react-app.html), with files generated either in js/jsx or ts/tsx.

 This tool follows the steps described in this [migration guide](https://nx.dev/latest/react/migration/migration-cra), with some enhancements.